iremalaiye/gtfs-merger/README.md

 ## Installation

  Using Shaded JAR (No Maven Needed)
-1. Download the Shaded JAR file
+1. Download the Shaded JAR file from releases `gtfs-1.0-shaded.jar`
-`gtfs-1.0-shaded.jar`

 2. Add it to another Java project: